vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 marriage, 530, 635.
 Piṇdapitryajāa, 1085-1090; all Pollock and Maitland, 142.

-actions are done facing south-east Polyandry, 554–556 ; example of ip, 1086; balla of rice are offered to Draupadi, 564-555; prevailed three male ancostors, 1088; caru among Nairs in Malabar, 556; pre (boiled rice) is cooked on dakpia valent even now among certain nāgni in, 1086; disposal of pindas people in Kumaon and Garhwal, in water or firo &o., 1090 ; one not 556; unbeard of, in Vedio liters an \#hitagni could offor pipdas in ture, 554. grbya fire, 1090; patras required in, Polygamy, 660-564; allowed if first placed to porth-east or north-west wife bears DO 8008, 552; common of dakpinagni, 1086; performed on view was that a person could amāvasya in the afternoon, 1086; marry several wives if he provided procedure of, 1086-1090; views maintenance and stridbana, 552; differed whether it is independent is not very common aven in rito or only a subordinate part of modern timos, 653; many wives darsa sacrifice, 1085-1086; views believed to be a form of prosperity, of togobers differed as to offoring 551 ; not confined to kings and of pipdas whon any ancestor out noblos, 651; probibited by somo of three was living, 1088; wife to sagos, except under very excep eat the middlo pipda, 1089
+actions are done facing south-east Polyandry, 554–556 ; example of ip, 1086; balla of rice are offered to Draupadi, 564-555; prevailed three male ancostors, 1088; caru among Nairs in Malabar, 556; pre (boiled rice) is cooked on dakpia valent even now among certain nāgni in, 1086; disposal of pindas people in Kumaon and Garhwal, in water or firo &o., 1090 ; one not 556; unbeard of, in Vedic liters an \#hitagni could offor pipdas in ture, 554. grbya fire, 1090; patras required in, Polygamy, 660-564; allowed if first placed to porth-east or north-west wife bears DO 8008, 552; common of dakpinagni, 1086; performed on view was that a person could amāvasya in the afternoon, 1086; marry several wives if he provided procedure of, 1086-1090; views maintenance and stridbana, 552; differed whether it is independent is not very common aven in rito or only a subordinate part of modern timos, 653; many wives darsa sacrifice, 1085-1086; views believed to be a form of prosperity, of togobers differed as to offoring 551 ; not confined to kings and of pipdas whon any ancestor out noblos, 651; probibited by somo of three was living, 1088; wife to sagos, except under very excep eat the middlo pipda, 1089

 tional circumstances, 651; Vodio Pingala, a casta, 88.